Sulfur: benefits, dosage, contraindications

 full-leafempty-leafempty-leafempty-leaf

-Inhaling sulfur water is commonly used for respiratory disorders.
-Clinical evidence suggests that it might inhibit oxidative respiratory processes, offering potential therapeutic benefits in treating respiratory conditions.
+Inhalation of sulfurous water is commonly used for respiratory disorders.
+Clinical evidence suggests that it may inhibit oxidative respiratory processes, offering a potential therapeutic benefit in the treatment of respiratory conditions.

 Usages associés

 Topical products containing sulfur at concentrations up to 10% have been used safely for periods of up to 8 weeks.
-There is insufficient reliable information available on the safety of oral sulfur use.
+There is not enough reliable information available on the safety of using sulfur orally.

 Precautions

-Topical products containing sulfur have been applied safely at concentrations up to 6%, for periods of up to 6 days.
-Avoid oral use of sulfur due to lack of reliable safety information.
+Topical products containing sulfur have been applied safely at concentrations up to 6% for periods of up to 6 days.
+Avoid oral use of sulfur due to a lack of reliable safety information.

-Topical products containing sulfur have been applied safely at concentrations up to 6%, for periods of up to 6 days.
-Avoid oral use of sulfur due to lack of reliable safety information.
+Topical products containing sulfur have been applied safely at concentrations up to 6% for periods of up to 6 days.
+Avoid oral use of sulfur due to a lack of reliable safety information.